 This Holy Hill explores spirituality and myth in America through a rural vacation town.
 Branson, Missouri is a population of 11,400 nestled in the Ozark Mountains.
 For more than a century it’s served as a much-loved tourist destination, drawing an estimated 7 million a year at its height.
 The region champions a particular subset of American values, but perhaps most of all, a belief it is blessed by God.

-I was born an hour north of Branson.
+I was born 40 miles north of Branson.
 As a child, I visited several times a year.
 My work examines the foundation on which I was raised.
 Through a combination of documentary and staged images, I create a nuanced portrait of a worldview often over-simplified.
 America has a long history of decreeing ordinary places holy, blending nature and the divine as proof of its intended destiny.
 It’s a story grandly told, partially true, and deeply felt.

 Full statement and image select availble upon request.